-This page of the Airtime interface enables you to search the media library, sort and display the search results by the criteria that you choose, audition library items, and drag and drop those items into a playlist.
-You can also create smart blocks, or add web streams to the library page is not visible to Guest users.
+This page of the Airtime interface enables you to search the media library, sort and display the search results by the criteria that you choose, audition files and playlists, and drag and drop search results into an open playlist.
+You can also re-arrange the currently open playlist by dragging and dropping.
+The Playlist Builder page is not visible to Guest users.